-Report Title • gement Strategy, nue Provision Pol ••• Purpose of Report This report outlines the Council's prudential indicators for 2022/23 - 2024/25 and sets out the treasury strategy for this period.
+Report Title TREASURY MANAGEMENT STRATEGY, ANNUAL INVESTMENT STRATEGY AND MINIMUM REVENUE PROVISION POLICY STATEMENT 2023/24 Purpose of Report This report outlines the Council's prudential indicators for 2023/24 - 2025/26 and sets out the treasury strategy for this period.
 It fulfils three key reports required by the Local Government Act 2003: reporting prudential indicators required by the CIPFA Prudential Code for Capital Finance in Local Authorities; a treasury management strategy in accordance with the CIPFA Code of Practice on Treasury Management; an investment strategy in accordance with the DLUHC investment guidance.
-(MRP) statemen oprove a minimum revenue policy Decision(s) , , , .VES to: udential indicator Treasury Manag treasury pru c) approve the criteria for s d) approve the e) approve the idential indicators investment Str pecified and non- MRP Statement 2 Ethical Investme ed by Audit and S s; ategy 2022/23, a specified investm 2022/23 nt Policy and the detailed nents; and Consultation and Feedback Link Asset Servi Report Author Principal Accounta 33 E-mail: graham uk Options the annual treas by the Council's Full Council is required to adopt the prudential indicators and approve the annual treasury management strategy.
-These are largely determined by the Council's revenue and capital budget decisions when setting the 2022/23 Council Tax, Housing rent levels and the capital programme.
-Background Papers CIPFA Treasury management in the public services - code of practice and cross-sectoral guidance notes 2021 CIPFA The Prudential Code for capital finance in local authorities 2021 Appendices Appendix A - Investments at 31 December 2021 Appendix B - Explanation of Prudential Indicators Appendix C - Economic Background Appendix D - Treasury Management Scheme of Delegation Appendix E - Ethical Investment Policy Implications (further details at Financial Legal Equality Environmental the end of the report) Yes Yes Yes Yes
+It also fulfils the statutory duty to approve a minimum revenue policy (MRP) statement for 2023/24.
+Decision(s) The Audit and Standards Committee RECOMMEND that Council: a) adopt the prudential indicators and limits for 2023/24 to 2025/26; b) approve the Treasury Management Strategy 2023/24, and the treasury prudential indicators; c) approve the Investment Strategy 2023/24, and the detailed criteria for specified and non-specified investments; and d) approve the MRP Statement 2023/24 e) approve the Ethical Investment Policy Consultation and Feedback Link Asset Services (LAS).
+Report Author Graham Bailey, Principal Accountant Tel: 01453 754133 Options Full Council is required to adopt the prudential indicators and approve the annual treasury management strategy.
+These are largely determined by the Council's revenue and capital budget decisions when setting the 2023/24 Council Tax, Housing rent levels and the capital programme.
+Background Papers CIPFA Treasury management in the public services - code of practice and cross-sectoral guidance notes 2021 CIPFA The Prudential Code for capital finance in local authorities 2021 Appendices A. Investments as at 31 December 2022 B. Explanation of Prudential Indicators C. Economic Background D. Treasury Management Scheme of Delegation E. Ethical Investment Policy F. Liability Benchmark

+Implications (further details at Financial Legal Equality Environmental the end of the report) Yes Yes Yes Yes